 In addition, Air Force Central Command (AFCENT) publishes monthly Airpower Summaries for Iraq and Syria.
 These feature tables of data including the number of weapons released, ISR and fuelling missions flown etc. However AFCENT reports understate the number of munitions used, as they do not include rocket, artillery and mortar strikes, or actions by the US Army.

 International Coalition allies

 The United States has variously been joined by twelve known allies in its air war against Islamic State.
 Many issue their own reports of military actions, although levels of openness vary significantly.

-Britain’s Operation Shader began reporting with good levels of transparency, noting the aircraft and weapons used; the locations struck, and the targets engaged.
-However the UK has often limited location details for strikes involving its remotely piloted Reaper drones – a transparency concern.
+Britain’s Operation Shader has consistently provided good levels of public transparency, noting the aircraft and weapons used; the locations struck, and the targets engaged.
+Restrictions on the reporting of UK drone actions have now been resolved.

 The Danish government was initially heavily criticised for refusing to state where it was bombing in Iraq, and on which dates.
 Reporting improved somewhat, with weekly summaries detailing the numbers of sorties carried out and weapons released.
 Denmark still refused to declare where it bombed however, with a military spokesman telling Dagbladet Information that the Danish military would prefer ‘to hide in the crowd.’

 Denmark ended its initial role in the Coalition on October 1st 2015, with strikes resuming in both Iraq and Syria in early summer 2016.
 The campaign paused again on December 14th 2016.

 The Dutch initially had a reasonable transparency record, publishing weekly reports stating how many missions had been carried out in Iraq, and how many weapons had been released.
 The Dutch Ministry of Defence declines to say which locations it bombs, however.